mwodonnell/spoe-forge/README.md

 ### Status

-Early version, feature-complete according to most recent SPOE documentation and running in production.
-Will be published as a PyPI package in the future.
+Early alpha version, feature-complete according to most recent SPOE documentation and running in production.
+Still going through initial testing/deployment to PyPi.

 Future development planned as use cases/limitations arise.

-Severely lacking unit tests right now - these will be added prior to first major PyPi release.
-Testing has been done on personal HAProxy deployment.
+Intended to be a long-lived python project.

 ### Why SPOE Forge?

-This framework was created to power a production Google OAuth2 authentication system for HAProxy, where it currently handles real-world authentication flows on AWS ECS.
-The lack of well-maintained Python implementations of the SPOA protocol led to the development of this framework, which is now being prepared for open-source release to help the community build SPOA agents more easily.
+Originally created to power a Google OAuth2 authentication backend for HAProxy, it became clear the project could be converted to an abstracted framework.
+I noticed during the development of this project that there was a lack of well-maintained, easily understood implementations of the SPOA protocol in python.

-While python is not the goto for network level projects - it's enough in certain applications.
-For a more venerable package - I would defer to the existing [GO Implementation](https://github.com/negasus/haproxy-spoe-go).

 ### Key Features

 - **Simple decorator-based API** - Register message handlers with `@agent.message()`
 - **Full SPOP protocol support** - Complete implementation of the SPOA protocol
-- **Production-tested** - Currently running in production environments
-- **Async/await throughout** - Non-blocking I/O for high performance
-- **Type-safe** - Full type hints and IDE support
-- **Flexible action system** - Set/unset variables across different HAProxy scopes
 - **Health check support** - Built-in HAProxy health check handling

 ## Quick Start